JosephineKwa/url-shortener/README.md

 The docker images for the service(tagged v1.0.0 and v1.0.1) are located in the container repository `ninjaonions/urlserver`, viewable at [this link](https://cloud.docker.com/repository/docker/ninjaonions/urlserver/general).

 ## APIs to Test
+Try it out in the browser at http://zen.xyz
 The following services are accessible at the endpoint: `http://zen.xyz/api`
 ### Short URL creation: `POST /urls`
 Creates a single shortened URL object with the specified URL and expiry duration (in seconds).
 Returns the created URL object containing the shortened URL and other related data.